Mini LLMs on Local Hardware: Powering Air-Gapped Artificial Intelligence

 Verify checksums, pin versions, and record provenance.

 Keep runtimes patched and isolate processes with least privilege.
 Sanitize inputs to remove secrets that do not belong in prompts.
 Scrub logs, redact transcripts, and rotate caches.
+Logging prompts and outputs supports accountability, especially for real world applications like healthcare, finance, or even drug discovery, where traceability matters.
 Set a predictable cadence for updating models and tooling, then test in a sandbox before touching production.

 Auditing, Logging, and Fail Safes